 Properly managing e-waste is another challenge.
 Businesses need to ensure that their old IT equipment is recycled in an environmentally friendly manner.

-Solution: Partnering with certified e-waste recyclers who follow best practices for environmental sustainability can help businesses manage e-waste effectively.
+Solution: Partnering with trusted e-waste recyclers who follow best practices for environmental sustainability can help businesses manage e-waste effectively.
 These recyclers ensure that hazardous materials are safely disposed of and valuable materials are recovered.

 Conclusion